peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 ## <a name="5"></a>5 Invoice scenarios

-This section describes common business scenarios and provides examples to illustrate how a customer (C4) and serviceprovider of a customer (C3) can communicate invoice statusses with a serviceprovider of a supplier (C2) and a supplier (C1) via Peppol.
+This section describes common business scenarios and provides examples to illustrate how a customer (C4) and serviceprovider of a customer (C3) can communicate message level- and invoice statusses with a serviceprovider of a supplier (C2) and a supplier (C1) via Peppol.

 Type 			| Scenario name
 ---  			| ---